Jim Button and Luke the Engine Driver

 Jim Button and Luke the Engine Driver (Jim Knopf und Lukas der Lokomotivführer) is a children's novel written by Michael Ende.
 The main characters are Luke (Lukas) driver of Emma the steam locomotive, and his young friend/apprentice Jim Button (Jim Knopf) who go on an adventure together.
 The story begins and ends on the small fictional island of Morrowland (Lummerland).

 The book was published in 1960, and received the German Young Literature Prize in 1961.
 It is one of the most successful German language children's books of the postwar era.
 The success led to thirty-four translations into other languages and the sequel Jim Button and the Wild 13 (Jim Knopf und die Wilde 13).

 Ende did not see his book as a children's book, but just wrote it for himself.
-Over a dozen publishers had rejected the book prior to publication.
+Over a dozen publishers rejected the book prior to publication.

 Plot

 Jim Button and Luke the Engine Driver

 The story begins on a tiny island called Morrowland (original German: Lummerland, a play on Nimmerland, the German translation of Neverland), which has just enough space for a small palace, a train station and rails all around the island, a grocery store, a small house, a king, two subjects, a locomotive named Emma, and a locomotive engineer by the name of Luke (Lukas) (who, as railway civil servant, is not a subject).
 One day, the postman – who has to come by ship – drops off a package with a nearly illegible address for a Mrs. Krintuuth at Zorroulend.
 On the back was a large 13.
 After a futile search for the addressee among Morrowland's few inhabitants, they open the package.
 To their immense surprise, there's a black baby inside.
 After the commotion has died down, the baby is adopted by the islanders and is named Jim Button.

 As Jim grows up, the King begins to worry that the island is too small and there won't be enough space for Jim to live on once he's an adult.
 He announces to Luke that Emma has to be removed.
 Luke, upset about this decision, decides to leave the island with Emma, and Jim (who had accidentally overheard Luke relating his woes to Emma) decides to come along.
 They convert Emma into a makeshift ship and sail off the island in the night, eventually arriving at the coast of Mandala (a fictional country inspired by China).